 Preparing Your Business For Sale - Internal Consideration

-Internally, you want your business to be in great shape—ideally in the best shape it’s ever been!
-Steady or increasing sales with room to grow are must-haves for buyers seeking acquisition.
+Internally, you want your business to be in great shape—ideally, in the best shape it’s ever been!
+Steady or increasing sales with room to grow are must-haves for buyers seeking an acquisition.
 Buying a business is an enormous investment for a potential buyer.
 A growing company gives a buyer confidence that they are making a strong investment.
-Continuing to upgrade to quality machine tools and run your business as though it is not for sale shows that you care about the continuity of your business, and that you are not just jumping ship before it loses profitability.
+Continuing to upgrade to quality machine tools and run your business as though it is not for sale shows that you care about the continuity of your business and that you are not just jumping ship before it loses profitability.

 If your sales are declining, consider making the necessary changes and improvements to get this number back in the positives before putting your business on the market.
 We often advise companies that come to us with declining sales to make improvements and come back to us in a few years—you are guaranteed to have an easier time selling, and with a higher sale price to boot!